veadotube Plugin for Touch Portal

 The example page and the examples below use one of the default avatars, O Gato by BELLA!

-You can find it in Veadotube Mini by clicking Avatar Settings > Load Default Avatar…
+You can find it in veadotube Mini by clicking Avatar Settings > Load Default Avatar…

 Screenshot of the Example Touch Portal Page on Android